 must be through the Gnostic Faith/Knowledge of Paul

-manner, modern Christianity has embraced the opinion that was published by the
+manner, modern Christianity has embraced the position of Calvin and Luther that was published by the

 gospel of “Jesus Christ, and him crucified” (1 Cor 2:2 KJV).

 The problem with this widely held belief is, that it is flawed -- fatally

 flawed to the degree that it has placed a great obstacle around the modern